This Land: American Engagement with the Natural World

 Their members offer tutoring to high school and middle school students, and help high school seniors with college essays.
 They are all highly qualified Dartmouth students, and all of their proceeds are donated to the nonprofits they support.
 This term, all of their proceeds will be sent to Good Neighbor Health Clinic, an organization providing free medical and dental care to uninsured adults in the Upper Valley.
 HAFA tutors can help children who need to brush up on course material, while giving families the opportunity to contribute to their own community.
 Due to the current pandemic, they are offering financial aid to low-income families, children of essential workers, and financial alleviation for anyone in need, as their main goal is to support the community in all ways possible. .

 If you have any questions, please reach out to me.

 Join our research to better understand how children and adolescents process visual media and health outcomes.
 Sponsored by Dartmouth - Full information here.

 Friends of Hanover Norwich Schools

 Please join the Friends in making our schools stronger, and supporting projects that enrich the student experience.
-This year, the Friends made a major rapid-response grant to SAU70 to help underwrite Covid-19 expenses and the important work of the Equity Committee.
+This past year, the Friends made a major rapid-response grant to SAU70 to help underwrite Covid-19 expenses and the important work of the Equity Committee.
 We also increased our funding of supplies and teacher-led initiatives that will enrich the curriculum and make our schools safer.
 Other recent grants include funding for a district-wide curriculum review, books for young readers, science and art materials, Responsive Classroom training, and support for an LGBTQ+ workshop.
 Learn more and make a contribution at www.FHNS1961.org.
 Thank you!